 Gradually.
 For instance, you can drop one feeding session a week until your baby is drinking from a bottle or cup exclusively.
 This gentle approach will help your baby adjust and also keep your breasts from getting engorged, which can happen if you stop breastfeeding abruptly.

+You can lose weight while breastfeeding by creating a calorie deficit (burning more calories than taking in).
 You are expending energy just by breastfeeding.
 So if you take in the recommended number of calories for a non-breastfeeding parent—up to 2,000 calories per day if you're sedentary and up to 2,400 if you are active—you should lose weight gradually.
 Regular aerobic exercise—like vigorous walking, jogging, biking, or a cardio class—boosts fitness and heart health in people who are lactating.
 Feed your baby right before exercise to relieve engorgement and reduce discomfort.